Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 // Create a new certificate client using the default credential from Azure.Identity using environment variables previously set,
 // including AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.
 var client = new CertificateClient(vaultUri: new Uri(keyVaultUrl), credential: new DefaultAzureCredential());

+// Create a certificate using the certificate client.
+CertificateOperation operation = client.StartCreateCertificate("MyCertificate", CertificatePolicy.Default);

+// Retrieve a certificate using the certificate client.
+KeyVaultCertificateWithPolicy certificate = client.GetCertificate("MyCertificate");
 ```

 ## Key concepts
+### KeyVaultCertificate
+A `KeyVaultCertificate` is the fundamental resource within Azure Key Vault.
+You'll use certificates to encrypt and verify encrypted or signed data.

+### CertificateClient
 With a `CertificateClient` you can get certificates from the vault, create new certificates and
 new versions of existing certificates, update certificate metadata, and delete certificates.
 You
 can also manage certificate issuers, contacts, and management policies of certificates.
 This is
 illustrated in the examples below.

 ## Examples
+The Azure.Security.KeyVault.Certificates package supports synchronous and asynchronous APIs.

+The following section provides several code snippets using the [above created](#create-certificateclient) `client`, covering some of the most
+common Azure Key Vault certificates service related tasks:

+### Sync Examples
 This section contains code snippets covering common tasks:
 * [Create a Certificate](#create-a-certificate)
 * [Retrieve a Certificate](#retrieve-a-certificate)